tannerntannern/ts-mixer/README.md

 * can mix classes that extend other classes
 * can mix abstract classes (with caveats)
 * can mix generic classes (with caveats)
+* supports class, method, and property decorators (with caveats)
 * proper constructor argument typing (with caveats)
 * proper handling of protected/private properties
 * proper handling of static properties
 * [multiple options](#settings) for mixing (ES6 proxies vs copying properties)

 #### Caveats
 * Mixing abstract classes requires a bit of a hack that may break in future versions of TypeScript.
-See [dealing with abstract classes](#dealing-with-abstract-classes) below.
+See [dealing with abstract classes](#mixing-abstract-classes) below.
 * Mixing generic classes requires a more cumbersome notation, but it's still possible.
+See [dealing with generics](#mixing-generics) below.
-See [dealing with generics](#dealing-with-generics) below.
+* Using decorators in mixed classes also requires a more cumbersome notation.
+See [dealing with decorators](#mixing-with-decorators) below.
 * ES6 made it impossible to use `.apply(...)` on class constructors, which means the only way to mix instance properties is to instantiate all the base classes, then copy the properties over to a new object.
 This means that (beyond initializing properties on `this`), constructors cannot have [side-effects](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29) involving `this`, or you will get unexpected results.
 Note that constructors need not be _completey_ side-effect free; just when dealing with `this`.

 ## Non-features